 "This was initially included in the protocol I proposed, but so many people could not tolerate it that I took it out.
 SAMe will come up automatically if the partial block of methionine synthase is lifted by the methylation protocol.
 I think that some people have difficulty dealing with all the sulfur if given NAC and SAMe.
 The sulfur must all pass through the sulfite oxidase reaction, and if it can't handle it, sulfite builds up and gives headaches, difficulty in breathing, and/or rashes.
 It also further lowers glutathione."One of the common genetic defects related to methylation causes an inability to metabolize sulfur compounds, and this is relatively common in people with ME/CFS (both my son and I both have this defect and have reacted badly to sulfa antibiotics), so perhaps this is part of the reason why supplementing with SAMe sometimes makes ME/CFS patients worse.
 So if you do try it in spite of Rich's warning, watch for negative reactions which may worsen over time.

 NOTE: FolaPro is the 5-MTHF supplement that Rich recommends in his Simplified Methylation Protocol, linked to above.
 It is a low dose and comes in tablets that can be halved or quartered, so we started with that at a very low dose, as described above.
-As we increased the dose, we switched to the Thorne brand shown below.
+As we increased the dose, we switched to other brands shown below.

 . . . . . . . . .